FIWARE/tutorials.Linked-Data/README.md

     [NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json)
 -   The [Smart Supermarket Context Broker](https://fiware-orion.readthedocs.io/en/latest/) which will receive requests using [NGSI-v2](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/raw/master/spec/updated/generated/full_api.json)
--   Two is instances of underlying [MongoDB](https://www.mongodb.com/) database
+-   Two  instances of underlying [MongoDB](https://www.mongodb.com/) database
      -   Used by both NGSI-v2 and NGSI-LD Context Brokers to hold context data information such as data entities, subscriptions and registrations
 -   The FIWARE [Lepus](https://github.com/jason-fox/lepus) proxy which will translate NGSI-LD to NGSI-v2 and vice-versa
 -   An HTTP **Web-Server** which offers static `@context` files defining the context entities within the system.

 Since all interactions between the two elements are initiated by HTTP requests, the elements can be containerized and run from exposed ports.